AWSCognitoIdentityProviderAdminInitiateAuthRequest

 : Admin-based user password authentication.
 This replaces theADMIN_NO_SRP_AUTH

 authentication flow.
-In this flow, Cognito receives the password in the request instead of using the SRP process to verify passwords.
+In this flow, Amazon Cognito receives the password in the request instead of using the SRP process to verify passwords.

 Declaration